Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 Running different types of surveys is super easy by using survey tools that integrate well with your customer feedback system and CRM.

-You can run 7+ different types of surveys, ranging from NPS and CSAT to open-ended questions.
-You can also target specific customer groups and sync your users data always to see who's behind the answers.
+You can run 10+ different types of surveys, ranging from NPS and CSAT to open-ended questions.
+You can also target specific customer groups and sync your users' data to always see who's behind the answers.

 Customer satisfaction surveys in Featurebase.